LeviDooku/Convert-decimal-integers/README.md

 - March 23, 2023:

 Upload the first version.
-Just one function is implemented.
-Thing to do: implement the other functions, commenting.
+Thing to do: commenting.